jordanmar51/NOR_Analysis/README.md

     2. Add source videos to corresponding *_analyzed folders
     3. Remove `_analyzed` from all subfolder names.

-NOTE: `_Obj1` / `_Obj2`  must be appended onto subfolder names before BehaviorDEPOT analysis.
-Excel sheet names in the resulting `compiled_behavior.xlsx` and `compiled_kinematics.xlsx` files will copied from folder names.
+NOTE: `_Obj1` / `_Obj2`  should be appended onto subfolder names before running BehaviorDEPOT analysis in order to ensure smooth execution of below scripts.
+Excel sheet names in the resulting `compiled_behavior.xlsx` and `compiled_kinematics.xlsx` files will be copied from folder names.
 Since Excel limits sheet names to 31 characters, shorten folder names if necessary.

 ### 3.2.
 Extract Behavior & Kinematics Data from .mat data files